10 Best Platy Tank Mates: Best & Worst Fish to Keep with Platies

 4. Barbs

 Barbs are well-known fin nippers.
 Rosy barbs, Tiger barbs, Denison barbs, and Gold barbs will easily catch your platies and tear their fins.
 In addition, they are too stressful to live with other fish species.
-Therefore, it is not advisable to keep barb fish with other fish species.
+Keeping barb fish with other fish is not advisable.

 5. Plecos